-A clone replicates data from one location to another, including files, applications, settings, and even system information and structure to create a byte-by-byte copy.
-The cloning process can produce backups, reproduce system files, migrate data to a new device, and troubleshoot problems.
-The experts at Secure Data Recovery, the leader in RAID, SSD, and hard drive recovery, explain how to clone a laptop to an external drive using common tools.
+A clone duplicates data from one location to another, encompassing files, applications, settings, and system structure to create an exact byte-by-byte copy.
+This process can generate backups, replicate system configurations, facilitate data migration to new devices, and aid in troubleshooting.
+Secure Data Recovery, renowned for RAID, SSD, and hard drive recovery, provides insights into cloning a laptop to an external drive using standard tools.

 Common Cloning Tools